shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/create-nft-with-royalties.md

 ## Write a smart contract using Remix IDE

-In the Remix IDE, compile and deploy an ERC721 smart contract imported from OpenZeppelin.
+In the Remix IDE, create an ERC721 smart contract imported from OpenZeppelin.

 ```
 // contracts/GameItem.sol